codio/site/source/docs/tuts/author/edit.html.md

 ##Indented Lists
-If I want to indent a list, then indent just 2 spaces and it will indent.
+If you want to indent a list, then indent just 2 spaces and it will indent.

 ```markdown
   - Bullet 1